Saucony Endorphin Speed 4 Running Shoe Review

 5K/10K Racing

 The Saucony Endorphin Speed 4 is a strong, agile performer, good for shorter race distances.
 Its firm forefoot translates into swift, powerful toe-offs, allowing competitive runners to push the pace confidently during shorter races.
-The great energy return from the midsole and plastic plate means runners can rely on it for speed, making it a good option for achieving personal bests at 5K and 10K events.
+The responsiveness from the midsole and plastic plate means runners can rely on it for speed, making it a good option for achieving personal bests at 5K and 10K events.
 However, it's on the heavier side, which can negatively impair running economy.

 Pros